lao8n/system_design/design_for/data/consistency/design_google_drive.md

 Data scalability
 * Sharding by `user_id`
-* Break file into blocks and upload them independently
+* Break file into blocks and upload them independently.
+Use delta-sync and compression.
 * Cold storage is a cheap way to store infrequently accessed data

+Data security
+* Encrypt before sending to cloud storage